fscucchia/FScucchia_Open_Lab_Notebook-Mass_Lab/_posts/2021-03-14-Linux-Bash-Shell-Basic-Commands.md

 tags: [ Hive, Bash, Bioinformatics ]
 ---

-**Using the shell for genomic analyses**
-Hive is a high performance computing system of the Faculty of Natural Sciences at University of Haifa.
+Using the Hive shell for genomic analyses.
+[Hive](https://hivehpc.haifa.ac.il/) is a high performance computing system of the Faculty of Natural Sciences at University of Haifa.
 This document is intended to provide helpful commands for the Hive shell.
-Have a look at [the Hive website](https://hivehpc.haifa.ac.il/) for more info.

 **Basic commands**